 Priorities for the 2016 LASA Grants Program are:

 Please note that the online application is strongly preferred; it must, however, be completed in one sitting.
 We recommend that you look at the questions and prepare your short answer responses and any additional documents for attachments ahead of time, before you begin to fill out the application form for submission.
 If you prepare answers in a word processing program such as Word, you should be able to copy and paste your answers into the online form.If you are unable to submit the online application or prefer to deliver a hard copy by mail or by hand, there is a printable version available here.

-Please see the LASA Grants Application for more details.
+Please see the LASA Grant Guidelines and Instructions for additional information.

-The Specialty Crop Grant Program assists State departments of agriculture in enhancing the competitiveness of U.S. specialty crops.
-Specialty crops are defined as fruits and vegetables, dried fruit, tree nuts, and nursery crops (including floriculture, and turf production ).
-Examples of enhancing the competitiveness of specialty crops include, but are not limited to: Research, promotion, marketing, nutrition, trade enhancement, food safety, food security, plant health programs, education, "buy local" programs, increased consumption, increased innovation, improved efficiency and reduced costs of distribution systems, environmental concerns and conservation, product development, and developing cooperatives.
+Specialty crops are defined by this federally supported program as fruits and vegetables, dried fruit, tree nuts, and nursery crops including floriculture such as Christmas Trees, cut flowers, honey, hops, and turf grass production.
+Examples of enhancing the market competitiveness of specialty crops include, but are not limited to: Research, promotion, marketing, nutrition, trade enhancement, food safety, food security, plant health programs, education, "buy local" programs, increased consumption, increased innovation, improved efficiency and reduced costs of distribution systems, environmental concerns and conservation, product development, and developing cooperatives.

 Grant applications and projects must further the competitiveness of specialty crops only as broadly as possible in Rhode Island, and not just serve to enhance individual farm viability pursuant to USDA program guidelines.
 Grant funds will not be awarded for Projects that solely benefit a particular commercial product or provide a profit to a single organization, institution, or individual.
 Single organizations, institutions, and individuals are encouraged to participate as project partners.
 Please click here for an overview of the program and some examples of grant requests.